Ernst Zündel: Background

 Zündel was born in Calmbach (now part of Bad Wildbad) in Baden-Württemberg, Germany, in 1939 and was raised mostly by his mother, Gertrude.
 His father, Fritz, a lumberjack, was drafted into the German Army shortly after Ernst's birth and served as a medic on the Eastern Front.
 His father was captured and incarcerated as a prisoner of war and did not return home until 1947, by which time he had become an alcoholic.
-Ernst was the fourth in a family of six children consisting of a brother, who later became an attorney in the United States, and four sisters.
+Ernst was the fourth in a family of six children consisting of a brother, who later became a lawyer in the United States, and four sisters.

 He studied graphic art at trade school, graduating in 1957 and emigrated to Canada in 1958, when he was 19, to avoid conscription by the German military.
 In 1960, he married French-Canadian Janick Larouche, whom he met in a language class in Toronto, and with whom he had sons Pierre and Hans.
 The couple moved to Montreal in 1961, where Zündel would eventually come under the tutelage of Canadian fascist politician Adrien Arcand.

 Professionally, Zündel worked as a graphic artist, photographer, photo retoucher, and printer.
 He got his first job in the art department at Simpson-Sears in Toronto before opening his own art studio in Montreal.
 In 1969, he moved back to Toronto, where he founded Great Ideas Advertising, a commercial art studio.
 On several occasions in the 1960s he was commissioned to illustrate covers for Maclean's magazine.
 His controversial views were not well known in the 1960s and 1970s, since he published his opinions under the pseudonym Christof Friedrich.
 At the time, he was also an organizer among immigrants for the Ralliement des créditistes, Quebec's Social Credit party.
 In 1968, he joined the Liberal Party of Canada and ran in that year's Liberal leadership convention under the anglicized name Ernest Zundel as a self-described "nuisance candidate", running on an "immigrant rights" platform.
 He used his candidacy to campaign against anti-German attitudes.
 He dropped out of the contest prior to the election, but not before delivering his campaign speech to the convention.